Who is a cult?

 A fool hath no delight in understanding,

 But only that his heart may lay itself bare.
-(Prov 18:1-2 JPS)
+(Proverbs 18:1-2 JPS)

 Through desire a man, having separated himself